hobbymusician/vmix-tally-pi/README.md

     ```
     If the port is omitted, it defaults to 8088.

-    E.g. type the following to connect to the vMix PC IP address 192.168.1.1 to generate the tally light for the camera named "Camera1":
+    E.g. type the following to connect to the vMix PC IP address 192.168.1.1 to generate the tally light for the camera named "Camera 1":
     ```
-    ./tally.py Camera1 192.168.1.1
+    ./tally.py "Camera 1" 192.168.1.1
     ```
     Press Ctrl + C at any time to exit.